-Bed bug heat treatment is one method offered by pest control professionals to kill bed bugs.
+Bed bug heat treatment is a popular method offered by pest control professionals to kill bed bugs.

 How Does Bed Bug Heat Treatment Work?

-Bed bug heat treatment may be administered in two ways.
-Radiant heat and steam heat are two methods that are commonly used by pest control professionals.
+Bed bug heat treatment is administered in two ways.
+One involves radiant heat and the other uses steam heat by pest control professionals.

 Using extremely hot water, the steam spray will kill bed bugs on contact.
 Like radiant heat, this is a very non-toxic method to kill bed bugs.
 And like radiant heat, steam heat also has a few downsides.
 Most notably, steam heat may create damage to personal items and furnishings in the treatment area of your home or building.
 For example, steam heat can destroy electronics, computers, musical instruments, artwork, certain furnishings, and soft wood species.
 It is a labor-intensive process.
 Water damage may or may not follow a steam heat treatment to kill bed bugs, which causes further concerns.